FocusPaka/MEB/README.md

 dataset DEGs identification.

 # Installation
-This package can be installed through `devtools` in R:
+The latest version of the package can be installed through `devtools` in R:
 ```{r}
 library("devtools")
 devtools::install_github("FocusPaka/MEB")